hugomanguinhas/europeana_experiments/exp-iri/README.md

 ### 3.2.
 Evaluation of IRIs in Media Resources

+The table below shows the results and analysis for references to media resources.
+It is also available as a [Google spreadsheet](https://docs.google.com/spreadsheets/d/1oUGWFQym8aWCBYYu6-h_rtMy6rxLP3peuHG4LeVNwto) where comments can be made to the assessment.

 ### 3.3.
 Evaluation of IRIs in Contextual Entities

+The table below shows the results and analysis for references to contextual entities.
+It is also available as a [Google spreadsheet](https://docs.google.com/spreadsheets/d/1nd4c1K1vh3BgO3D8Fy5Z_5K9Ts08KXXmtBMEit2ynis) where comments can be made to the assessment.

 | Violation | Count | Notes | Reporting | Correcting |
 | --- | --- | --- | --- | --- |